 In a Boston Magazine retrospective interview, Ben Affleck mentioned that he and Matt Damon wrote the part of Sean Maguire with Morgan Freeman or Robert De Niro in mind, and he and Damon would imitate their voices when reviewing the dialogue in the script.

 The mathematical equations seen in the opening credits are part of a math technique called "Fourier Analysis" which approximates functions by sines and cosines.
 It's used a lot in physics and engineering.

-The script was originally developed by Castle Rock, the production company of Rob Reiner.
-When they didn't know what to do with it, filmmaker Kevin Smith took the script to Miramax.
-It became the highest grossing film in Miramax history until Chicago (2002) topped it.
+The script was originally developed by Castle Rock, Rob Reiner's production company.
+When they didn't know what to do with it, Kevin Smith took the script to Miramax.
+It became the highest grossing film in Miramax history, until Chicago (2002) topped it.

 While looking over some of Will's work, Lambeau remarks, "I see you used Maclaurin here," referring to a mathematical representation called the Maclaurin series.
 Coincidentally, McLaurin was Robin Williams' middle name.

-After Matt Damon and Ben Affleck removed the NSA stuff from the script, Castle Rock -by that time owing the rights to the script- gave them time to go out and find somebody who will buy their version of the movie, meaning a director.
+After Matt Damon and Ben Affleck removed the N.S.A. stuff from the script, Castle Rock, by that time, owning the rights to the script, gave them time to go out and find somebody who will buy their version of the movie, meaning a director.
 But there was a price tag: Castle Rock wanted to get their money back.
 So if they couldn't find anybody to buy it, when it came back to Castle Rock, they were not going to be the stars anymore.

 In an interview, between Matt Damon and Kevin Smith at IMDb's 2016 San Diego Comic Con, Matt mentions that Kevin was instrumental in the movie being made.
 As it was Kevin that brought the script directly to Harvey Weinstein, when the other studios were not showing interest.